 "They were raised like brothers," Beverley's mother said. "[His grandmother] adopted a lot of foster kids.
 Pat spent a lot of time there, so they were all raised in one house."

-But on a Saturday night a few weeks after his car accident, Beverley drove Morris to West Kamerling Avenue in Humboldt Park.
+But on a Saturday night a few weeks after his car accident, Beverley drove Morris and another cousin to West Kamerling Avenue in Humboldt Park.
 After shooting dice with friends on the corner, Beverley decided to go back to his grandmother's place.
 Something, though, felt off.

 He repeatedly tried to convince Morris to head back with him, to go eat at his grandmother's place as they had done so many times.

 "Let's go, let's go," Beverley said to Morris, to no avail.

 Not long after Beverley drove off, he got a call telling him that Morris was dead, shot multiple times.
 Beverley and his mother went to the hospital to identify the 16-year-old's body because Morris wasn't carrying an ID.